oktadev/okta-blog/_source/_posts/2021-03-05-ultimate-guide-to-password-hashing-in-okta.md

 <div class="language-bash highlighter-rouge"><div class="highlight"><pre class="highlight"><code id="output-2"></code></pre></div></div>

-This example uses the Python [secrets module](https://docs.python.org/3/library/secrets.html) to generate 16 bytes of random data that is appended to the end of the password before it is hashed.
+This example uses the Python [secrets module](https://docs.python.org/3/library/secrets.html) to generate  16 random bytes that are appended to the end of the password before it is hashed.

-The output of this salted, hashed, and base64 encoded password should look something like this:
+The output of this salted and hashed password will be a new 128-bit value that, when base64 encoded, will look something like the result below:

 ```
 {